nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Session 1.md

 - Correct my sleep cycle & the underlying reason for that
 - Work on my amotivation
 - I would like to work on my anxiety issues
+- I want to be back to the phase where I was comfortable in sitting with myself without any external noise